LSyM-UVEG/ANISE/README.md

 * **Nodejs**

+There are 2 options to install nodejs in your Linux machine.

 **Option 1:** Installation using the source code (longer)
 1) Download the source code of [nodejs](https://nodejs.org/en/download/) version 16.14.0
 2) Extract the folder using ```tar xvzf node-v16.14.0.tar.gz```